SelfReflect: Can LLMs Communicate Their Internal Answer Distribution?: Experiment details of CoT deep dive

 \subsection{Prompts used to classify certainty vs. uncertainty}

 We used Gemini 2.0 Flash to judge if a summary mentions multiple semantically different answers or not, and likewise if samples from the distributions do so.
 In particular, we provide it with the corresponding context, and ask it to classify into three classes: A) Fully certain, B) not fully certain, C) Completely uncertain.
 We then aggregate B and C to form the general ``uncertain'' category (we found this to give better results than to directly give a binary task to Gemini, because it allows us to explicitly tell how to handle the ``not fully certain'' edge case).
 We manually verified that the classification is qualitatively correct.
-We show the prompts below.
+We show the prompts below, along with qualitative examples of how Gemini classified each summary and each answer distribution.